Johncj43/Dashen_Client_App_API_Tests/README.md

 # Dashen_Client_App_API_Tests
-This repository contains a comprehensive automated API testing framework for the Dashen Client App.
-The project is designed to validate key authentication and user-related endpoints, ensuring reliability, accuracy, and consistency across different client scenarios.
+This repository hosts a comprehensive API Test Automation Framework developed to validate the backend services of the Dashen Bank Client Mobile Application.
+The framework ensures that all client-facing APIs operate securely, reliably, and in full compliance with functional and business requirements.
+The project focuses on end-to-end API validation, covering both positive and negative scenarios to guarantee system stability across different customer journeys.
+It is built with maintainability, scalability, and clarity in mind, enabling efficient collaboration between QA engineers, backend developers, and DevOps teams.